Georgia is a bold and elegant font that is highly readable, even on smaller screens. So it’s ideal for mobile.

 "In our last session of the Woke & Winning Workshops in 2018, I helped a group of DePaul students create artwork to be delivered to former Governor Bruce Rauner who had a record of vetoing gun reform policies in IL.
 I was incredibly moved by the image we created collectively for Gov. Rauner.
 We discovered through the creative process that we were all trying to say what it felt like to be ignored in the development of firearm laws.
 The empathy we all had the opportunity to experience that evening learning about our state representatives and creating art in response is the healing factor of NYAM.
 It’s how it breaks down barriers."

-Liz Gomez Presents NYAM's Success Stories, B'Rael Ali Thunder Performs Poetry, and NYAM has a Featured Art Exhibit in April at Sanctuary Cafe at the University of Chicago
+Liz Gomez Presents NYAM's Success Stories, B'Rael Ali Thunder Performs Poetry, and NYAM has a Featured Art Exhibit at the University of Chicago

 The National Youth Art Movement Sees Success with the passage of Senator Don Harmon's SB 337